nim-works/phy/spec/spec.md

 The first form of the `TupleTy` operator produces the `unit` type.

-> TODO: this behaviour makes sense, but it renders `UnitTy` obsolete.
+> TODO: this behaviour makes sense, but it renders `UnitTy` redundant.
 Consider
-> removing the latter.
+> removing the latter, or at least making it an alias for `(TupleTy)`.

 The second form constructs a `tuple` type with from the given type.
 Allowed operand type kinds are: `unit`, `int`, `float`, and `tuple`.
 An error is